-Use the code XXSNEXX where you suspect the activity is consistent with money laundering and is linked to entities sanctioned by the UK, US, EU and other overseas jurisdictions as a result of the Russian invasion of Ukraine.
+Use the code XXSNEXX where you suspect the activity is consistent with money laundering and is linked to entities sanctioned by the UK, US, EU and other overseas jurisdictions.

 To note: the filing of a SAR does not absolve you of your responsibilities to contact the Office of Financial Sanctions Implementation (OFSI) for a license to move the funds for a sanctioned entity or sanctioned individual.